 Glidein allows jobs submitted to HTCondor to be executed on machines in remote pools in various locations worldwide.
 These remote pools can be in one or more clouds, in an allocation on a HPC site, in a different HTCondor pool or on a compute grid.

 - Sensitive to the Desires of Machine Owners

 The owner of a machine has complete priority over the use of the machine.
 HTCondor lets the machine’s owner decide if and how HTCondor uses the machine.
 When HTCondor relinquishes the machine, it cleans up any files created by the jobs that ran on the system.

 - Flexible Policy Mechanisms

 HTCondor allows users to specify very flexible policies for how they want jobs to be run.
 Conversely, it independently allows the owners of machines to specify very flexible policies about what jobs (if any) should be run on their machines.
 Together, HTCondor merges and adjudicates these policy requests into one coherent system.

 The ClassAd mechanism in HTCondor provides an expressive framework for matchmaking resource requests with resource offers.
 Users can easily request both job requirements and job desires.
-For example, a user can require that for a job to run at all, it must be started on a machine with a certain amount of memory, but should there be multiple available machines that meet that criteria, to select the one with the most memory.
+For example, a user can require that their job must be started on a machine with a certain amount of memory, but should there be multiple available machines that meet that criteria, to select the one with the most memory.